-- conformity with State and Federal regulations and standards, - capital protection, appropriate liquidity, - diversification by credit rating, financial institution and investment product, - benchmarking of returns and comparison with budget.
+- conformity with State and Federal regulations and standards, - capital protection, - appropriate liquidity, - diversification by credit rating, financial institution and investment product, - monitoring of return on investment, - benchmarking of returns and comparison with budget.

 Maturity will be staggered to provide for interest rate variations and to minimise interest rate risk.